r-frizzo/boschettona2023/README.md

 # boschettona2023

-This repository contains the R Scripts and Genome-scale metabolic models (GEMs) used to analyse the data from the paper "Metabolites and flux modelling reveal viral modulation of carbohydrates, carboxylates, and nucleotide-sugars in salt marsh sediments".
+This repository contains the R Scripts and Genome-scale metabolic models (GEMs) used to analyse the data from the paper Viral lysis and host reprogramming impact carbohydrate, amino acid, and osmolyte cycling in salt marsh tidal creek sediments".
-Raw sequencing reads are available at NCBI (PRJNA1226540).
+Sequencing reads are available at NCBI (PRJNA1226540).

 ## Scripts